oSoWoSo/disroot-howto/pages/09.Lufi/docs.en.md

 ---
-title: Using Lufi
+title: 'Using Lufi'
 page-toc:
     active: true
 published: true
 visible: true
 taxonomy:
     category:
         - docs
 ---

 Disroot provides Lufi, an open-source online software to upload and share files in a secure and private way with other people, as an alternative to services such as wetransfer.

 Lufi works in a zero knowledge logic.